robertomorrison0/visionaire-studio-appimage-archlinux/README.md

 # visionaire-studio-appimage-archlinux

+> [!CAUTION]
+> This package has been archived as it is now in the [AUR](https://aur.archlinux.org/packages/visionaire-studio-appimage)

 ## Disclaimer

 I created this script in my spare time, and I am not affiliated with Visionaire Studio, the company that owns the software.